anthonymcglone2022/style-guidelines/README.md

 There should be guidelines on how to create clear and concise glossary entries.

 - Guidelines on the structure of an entry (e.g. its definition, plus optional items like a "See also" reference).
-- Guidelines on the correct language and grammar use in a glossary entry (e.g. use passive voice).
+- Guidelines on correct language and grammar use in a glossary entry (e.g. use passive voice).
 - Guidelines on the types of glossary terms (e.g. noun, verb).
 - Guidelines on what not to include in a glossary (e.g.  product names like MySQL).